RianneStreef/Orinoco/README.md

 * [Setup](#setup)

 ## General info
-This project is the 5th project of my web developer course from OpenClassrooms
+This project is the 5th project of my web developer course from OpenClassrooms.
+It is a webshop for vintage cameras.

 ## Technologies
 Project is created with: